Talking About Mental Health Unlocks YOUR Power: Winnie the Pooh Learns Mindset Rule 3

 I reached into my bag and handed Pooh a copy of 53 Mindset Rules of a Mental Health Warrior.

 “Here you go, Pooh,” I said.
-“Mindset Rule 3 — Talk About It — lives right here.
+“Mindset Rule 3:Talk About It — lives right here.
 Use it every day.
 When we talk openly about mental health, we take charge — not our challenges.”

-Winnie the Pooh cradled the book like a fresh pot of honey.
-“Oh, Bruce, this is wonderful!
-I’ll read it — and I’ll remind my friends that talking about mental health isn’t scary.
-It’s what makes us stronger!”
+“Oh, Bruce, this is wonderful!” he said.
+“I’ll read it — and I’ll remind my friends that talking about what we feel isn’t scary.
+It’s how we grow stronger together.”

-And if you are struggling, take a page out of Pooh’s book and start the conversation today.
-One honest moment.
-One open discussion.
-One shared story.
+So if you are struggling, take a page out of Pooh’s book and start the conversation today.

-Because when we talk about mental health, we don’t just cope — together, we THRIVE!.
+Because when we talk about mental health, we don’t just cope — together, we THRIVE!

-Bruce Schutter
+Bruce Schutter ⚔️

 Every day is a chance to choose strength — because YOU'RE IN CHARGE!